Skip to main content Scroll Top

 Struggling to make your groceries stretch throughout the month?

-If you’re a Medi-Cal member, you may qualify to receive two free food boxes every month — filled with pantry staples to help you keep nutritious meals on the table.
+is a Medi-Cal member, you may qualify to receive two free food boxes every month — filled with pantry staples to help you keep nutritious meals on the table.

-📞 Call us at 209-726-FOOD (3663) to sign up.
+📞 Call us at 209-726-FOOD (3663)

 The World Has Heart: Fighting Hunger One Heart at a Time